PADDLE GEORGIA 2021

 To receive text message alerts from Georgia River Network staff regarding Spring on the Satilla please text GARIVERS to 84483 on your cell phone.
 This system will be used to communicate important information to Spring on the Satilla participants in a timely manner in the event of an emergency or other situation in which information needs to be sent to all participants as quickly as possible.

 All participants must check in at Satilla Lodge during the times listed above.
-Upon check-in, you will receive your event packet that includes items like your Spring on the Satilla T-shirt and your on-river maps and descriptions.
+Upon check-in, you will receive your event packet that includes items like your Paddle Georgia t-shirt or other swag and your on-river maps and descriptions.

 Directions to Satilla Lodge from I-95: From Exit 14 near Woodbine, go west on Ga.
 25 2.5 miles to U.S. 17 in Woodbine.
 Turn right, proceed 1.7 miles (crossing Satilla River on the way) to Refuge Road on left.
 Turn left and proceed 5.1 miles to Ga.
 252 (Burnt Fort Road).
 Turn left and proceed 7.1 miles to Bailey Mill Road on left.
 Turn left on dirt Bailey Mill Road and travel 2.7 miles to entrance to Satilla Lodge on right.
 Turn right and follow drive 1.5 miles to Lodge.